sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_13_connection_swapping/embedding_13_connection_swapping.md

 ## Use case 1: per-customer Snowflake accounts
 Duration: 20

-Imagine a scenario where Sigma content is embedded into a customer's SaaS application that used by multiple clients.
+Imagine a scenario where Sigma content is embedded into a customer's SaaS application that used os by multiple clients.

 Each client accesses the same type of data (e.g., store sales data) but their data is stored in two distinct Snowflake accounts.

 The database name and schema names are the same for both clients.

 Each new client is on-boarded with a new Snowflake account.

 For our demonstration, lets assume the SaaS provider is a national retail distributor who has clients who sell goods in specific regions of the United States.

 The distributor has a client portal they want to embed Sigma in.

-The prefer that all clients use a common dashboard to ease training, support and related development work as new clients are on-boarded.
+They prefer that all clients use a common dashboard to ease training, support and related development work, as new clients are on-boarded.

 There are two clients, `Client_A` only sells in the eastern region of the US. `Client_B` only in the south.

 The data consists of typical retail store sales data.

-Each client has a `STORE_SALES` table with the same structure, but the sales data is different for each client.
+Each client has a `STORE_SALES` table with the same structure, but the sales data is specific to each client.

 ### The source data